 There are four types of TDM values that represent a timetag or epoch, as shown in the applicable tables.
 The time system for the CREATION_DATE, START_TIME, and STOP_TIME shall be UTC.
 The time system for the timetags in the TDM Data Section shall be determined by the TIME_SYSTEM metadata keyword.

+For transmit and receive phase, the value shall be a string representing a real number that can be any number of digits required to convey the necessary precision.
+The string must not contain any alphabetic or special characters.

 units in the tdm

 Units are not explicitly displayed in the TDM.
 The units associated with values in the TDM are as specified in table 3-5.